 Thus, an endless chain of secondary consumption spending is set in motion by the primary investment of Rs.
 1000.
 However, not only is the chain of secondary consumption spending endless, it is also ever-diminishing.
 Eventually, the sum of the secondary consumption expenditures will be a finite amount.

-We can calculate the total increase in consumption plus investment spending and therefore the total increase in income as follows:
+We can calculate the total increase in income as follows: